AleXoundOS/haskell-stack-mirror-script/README.md

 working non-Unix system and not so confident to adjust script to them without testing.

-* The list of required programs to be installed prio to running the script is not short.
+* The list of required programs to be installed prior to running the script is not short.
 Though these are all pretty standard on any Unix-like OS.

 * As of 2017-03-04 there is one broken package on Hackage: hermes-1.3.4.3, that